arjuns238/E-mail-Spam-Classifier/README.md

 # SVM with Gaussian Kernel

-This project uses support vector machines (SVMs) with a Gaussian kernel to build a spam classifer.
+This project uses support vector machines (SVMs) with a Gaussian kernel to build a spam classifier.

 ex6.m is the main file that contains the code to call the gaussian kernel function.